RaschidJFR/Parse-Server-Backend-Template/Readme.md

 1. Set the properties `appId`, `masterKey`, `javascriptKey` and/or `restApiKey` in `parse-server.config.js`.
 The repo has  some default values and you may run it with them, but you'll want to change them later on for the actual production values.
 See the [Parse Server official guide](https://docs.parseplatform.org/parse-server/guide/#usage)
 2. Set the same `appId` and `masterKey` in `parse-dashboard.config.json` (if you'll use the dashboard).
-3. Enable a mongo database endpoint on `mongodb://localhost/<yourAppNameOrWhatever>` and add the path's value in the property `dev` in `databases.json`.
-See the [MongoDB Compass guide](https://docs.mongodb.com/compass/master/databases/#create-a-database) or [mongo-runner instructions](https://www.npmjs.com/package/mongodb-runner) to learn how to create the database endpoint.

 ## Editing and Building